mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 {{< figure src="/img/invoke-atomictest-example6.png" >}}

 # Summary
-If it were not for our roundabout way of doing things and just running it on a single VM setup with Internet access allowed, it should have been a bit more smooth sailing.
+If it were not for a roundabout way of doing things and just running it on a single VM setup with Internet access allowed, it should have been a bit more smooth sailing.
 However, all in all, the easy of use combined with the curated list of dependencies needed to accomplish a test is a huge win.

-There are not a lot of technologies involved in setting it up either, just copy and paste the commands in the wiki and off we go.
+There are not a lot of technologies involved in setting it up either, just copy and paste the commands in the wiki and it's ready to go.

-Next post(s) we will go through a few attack scenarios that require running multiple steps of tests based on Threat Intel report(s), run the tests that correponds to them and understand what the logs tell us.
+Next post(s) will go through a few attack scenarios that require running multiple steps of tests based on Threat Intel report(s), run the tests that correponds to them and understand what the logs tell us.

 **_hic sunt dracones (Here be dragons!)_** :dragon: